 \section{The Topological Materials Database}

-TQC~\cite{QuantumChemistry,JenFragile1,JenFragile2,Bandrep1,Bandrep2,Bandrep3,BarryFragile} and related methods~\cite{SlagerSymmetry,AshvinIndicators,ChenTCI,AshvinTCI} have changed the mindset of the topological materials community from materials discovery -- relying primarily on human intuition -- to algorithmic materials prediction.
-Specifically, TQC has allowed the methods first introduced in~\cite{manes,SteveDirac,DDP,NewFermions,WiederLayers,WPVZprl} for predicting enforced semimetals and~\cite{FuKaneInversion,ChenBernevigTCI} for predicting TIs and TCIs to be implemented for high-throughput topological materials discovery.
-Exploiting the complete enumeration of symmetry-indicated TIs (Sec.~\ref{sec:firstTIs}), TCIs (Sec.~\ref{sec:TCIs}), TSM phases (Sec.~\ref{sec:TSMs}), HOTIs and HOTSMs (Sec.~\ref{sec:higherOrder}), and atomic limits [EBRs] (Sec.~\ref{sec:TQC}) developed over the past decade, researchers over the past two years have successfully performed the first large-scale searches for topological materials.
-Utilizing the~\href{https://icsd.products.fiz-karlsruhe.de/}{ICSD}~\cite{ICSD1,ICSD2} and the~\href{https://materialsproject.org/}{Materials Project}~\cite{MatProject}, researchers applied the theories of TQC~\cite{QuantumChemistry,JenFragile1,JenFragile2,Bandrep1,Bandrep2,Bandrep3,BarryFragile} and SIs~\cite{SlagerSymmetry,AshvinIndicators,ChenTCI,AshvinTCI} to the automated output of thousands of first-principles investigations of nonmagnetic chemical compounds, resulting in massive databases of stoichiometric topological materials~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials1,AshvinMaterials2}.
-Specifically, in~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials1}, the authors respectively performed density functional theory~\cite{HohenbergKohn,KohnSham} calculations on $\sim$25,000, $\sim$40,000, and $\sim$20,000 of the~\TQCDTotICSDs~material structures entered in the ICSD after applying filters to remove alloys and entries with large numbers of atoms per unit cell or heavy elements (\emph{e.g.} elements with $f$ electrons at $E_{F}$).
-In~\cite{AndreiMaterials,ChenMaterials} in particular, the authors identified $\sim$8,000 ICSD entries that were stable TIs, TCIs, and TSMs at $E_{F}$ (\emph{i.e.} at intrinsic electronic filling).
-Most recently, the authors of~\cite{AndreiMaterials2} performed the first complete high-throughput topological analysis of all of the stoichiometric materials in the ICSD.
-In this section, we will review the methodology and results of~\cite{AndreiMaterials2}, which are freely accessible on the~\webTQC~(\webNoICSD) implemented for~\cite{AndreiMaterials,AndreiMaterials2}.
+TQC~\cite{QuantumChemistry,JenFragile1,Bandrep1,Bandrep2,Bandrep3,BarryFragile} and related methods~\cite{SlagerSymmetry,AshvinIndicators,ChenTCI,AshvinTCI} have changed the mindset of the topological materials community, shifting the focus in materials discovery from human intuition to algorithmic materials prediction.
+In particular, TQC has allowed the methods first introduced in~\cite{manes,SteveDirac,DDP,NewFermions,WiederLayers,WPVZprl} for predicting enforced semimetals and in~\cite{FuKaneInversion,ChenBernevigTCI} for predicting TIs and TCIs to be implemented for high-throughput topological materials discovery.
+Exploiting the complete enumeration of symmetry-indicated TIs, TCIs, TSMs, HOTIs, HOTSMs, and atomic limits (elementary band coreps) developed over the past decade, researchers over the past two years have successfully performed the first large-scale searches for topological materials.
+Utilizing the resources of the~\href{https://icsd.products.fiz-karlsruhe.de/}{ICSD}~\cite{ICSD1,ICSD2} and the~\href{https://materialsproject.org/}{Materials Project}~\cite{MatProject}, researchers applied the theories of TQC~\cite{QuantumChemistry,JenFragile1,Bandrep1,Bandrep2,Bandrep3,BarryFragile} and SIs~\cite{SlagerSymmetry,AshvinIndicators,ChenTCI,AshvinTCI} to the automated output of thousands of first-principles investigations of nonmagnetic chemical compounds, resulting in massive databases of stoichiometric topological materials~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials1,AshvinMaterials2}.
+Specifically, density functional theory~\cite{HohenbergKohn,KohnSham} calculations were performed on $\sim$25,000~\cite{AndreiMaterials}, $\sim$40,000~\cite{ChenMaterials}, and $\sim$20,000~\cite{AshvinMaterials1} of the~\TQCDTotICSDs~material structures entered in the ICSD after applying filters to remove alloys, entries with large numbers of atoms per unit cell, and materials containing heavy elements with $f$ electrons at $E_{F}$.
+Around 8,000 ICSD entries were identified as stable TIs, TCIs, and TSMs at $E_{F}$ (intrinsic electronic filling).
+Most recently, the first exhaustive high-throughput topological analysis of all of the stoichiometric materials in the ICSD was completed~\cite{AndreiMaterials2}.
+In this section, we review the methodology and results of this analysis~\cite{AndreiMaterials2}, which are freely accessible on the~\webTQC~(\webNoICSD).